wiebket/bt4vt/README.md

 test1.run_tests()
 ```

 Test results will be stored in `~/bias_tests_4_voice_tech/results`.
-The results file contains metrics ratios for the metrics and speaker groups specified in the config file.
+The results file contains *metrics ratios* for the metrics and speaker groups specified in the config file.

+The *metrics ratio* is calculated as '''speaker group metric / average metric'''

 ### Under Development